Navigation

 });

-Creating a POST request is similarly efficient, targeting a post router.
-The request parameter will be converted into an instance of FormData to facilitate the request.
+Creating a POST request is similarly efficient, targeting a `post` router.
+The request parameter will be an object to facilitate the request.

-• request (object): Submits a POST request to the dispatcher.
-This will be processed into an instance of FormData, allowing for detailed and structured data transmission.
+* **request (object):** Submits a POST request to the dispatcher.
+This will be an object, allowing for detailed and structured data transmission.

 dispatcher.postTo("#post/contact", { firstname: "John", lastname: "Doe" });